 In the catalogue for her 1975 retrospective exhibition at London’s Whitechapel Gallery she said of her theatre work, ‘I’d like to show how a lapel or cuff can sum up a character.’
 This obsession to ‘get it right’ is masked by an exquisite delicacy of touch as can be seen in the images accompanying this article.
 When drawing costumes, she worked quickly and energetically sitting at a large Victorian partners’ desk crammed with inks, watercolours, pastels and any other mark-making pigment or tool available, in the upstairs front room of her house in Hamilton Terrace, London, where most of her theatre work took place.
 She often drew many versions of the same costume, very quickly, one after another, refining and defining the character as she went, using the act of drawing as a journey of thinking, reflection and exploration.
 Sometimes she offered the director or choreographer a selection to choose from.
 When designing settings, she worked in the scale model box as though she was composing a three-dimensional drawing, often collaging papers and textured surfaces that she had pre-prepared, working instinctively but always backed-up by fully-assimilated, precise and thorough research.

 Faced with a blank sheet of watercolour paper she would often begin by making a ‘ground’ on which to draw.
-In the case of the drawing for Rituals (), a one-act ballet by Sir Kenneth Macmillan with music by Bartok and based on his trip to Japan, she used the collaged shape of a Japanese kimono as a base and proceeded to draw on top of it with pencil and coloured crayon.
-For the Bayadère design (), the basic shape of the dancer’s body was first laid down in pale, flesh-coloured watercolour paint before any other marks were made.
+In the case of the drawing for Rituals (fig.1), a one-act ballet by Sir Kenneth Macmillan with music by Bartok and based on his trip to Japan, she used the collaged shape of a Japanese kimono as a base and proceeded to draw on top of it with pencil and coloured crayon.
+For the Bayadère design (fig.2), the basic shape of the dancer’s body was first laid down in pale, flesh-coloured watercolour paint before any other marks were made.
 When embarking on a series of character designs, she would often prepare twenty or more pieces of paper in this way and stack them in a pile ready to begin.

 Set in India, with nineteenth century music by Minkus, La Bayadère, (The Temple Dancer) is a romantic narrative ballet originally choreographed by Petipa in 1897.
 In 1989, the renowned Russian ballerina, Natalia Makarova, decided to restage this ballet and commissioned Sonnabend to re-design the costumes.
 Sonnabend had plenty of experience of designing ballets of an unconventional kind but this was a ballet conceived in a very classical and traditional style and presented, for the second time in her career (the first being Swan Lake for the Royal Ballet in 1986) the challenge of working with classical tutus and more conventionally decorated ballet costumes – an enormous task with over a hundred costumes.
 Needless to say, after a period of intensive research, Sonnabend became an expert on the classical tutu in all its forms and even invented some of her own.
 Her drawings for La Bayadère show how she was able to assimilate and visually combine the notion of mythological India with Minka’s nineteenth century music and make it her own through her use of colour and carefully applied mark-making ending up with a completely believable and appropriate interpretation of time, place and music.